portdebarcelona/OpenInfoAPI-Ports/docs/CatalogIntroduction.md

 ### Port Calendar (PENDING)
 ![Calendar](https://github.githubassets.com/images/icons/emoji/unicode/1f4c6.png?v8)

+The companies and administrations that operate in the Port of Barcelona are not always operational.
+The hours of service and attention to the public of these companies may vary and may even be subject to specific festivities.
+And this knowledge can be of great help when a particular operation must be carried out through our Port.

 Information about workdays, local holidays, ...

 ### Port Directory (PENDING)